danybr-dev/SentimentAnalysisTwitter/README.md

 **WORK IN PROGRESS**

-**Aim of the project** The purpose of this project is to build a model to predict the results of the referendum for catalan independence.
+**Aim of the project**

+The purpose of this project is to build a model to predict the results of the referendum for catalan independence.

-**1 step: collecting data** Create the dataset collecting the tweet from twitter web page
+**1 Step: collecting data**

+Create the dataset collecting the tweet from twitter web page

+**2 Step: analysis**

-**2 step: analysis** Use Jupyter Notebook files in order to clear and preprocess data, make prediction and train models, plot results
+Use Jupyter Notebook files in order to clear and preprocess data, make prediction and train models, plot results

 ### Team